davidjevans/sudoku_solver/README.md

 5. With the grid extracted, we can use a contour finding library to extract the numbers out of the spaces.
 <img src="https://github.com/davidjevans/sudoku_solver/blob/master/explanation_images/number.png" width="200">

-6. To recognize the digits from the images, I used a k-Nearest Neighbors(kNN) algorithm.
+6. To recognize the digits from the images, I used the k-Nearest Neighbors(kNN) algorithm.

 [If you've never seen kNN before check out this explanation.](https://kevinzakka.github.io/2016/07/13/k-nearest-neighbor)